ShriAdalatti/Function-Profiler-Intel-PIN/README.md

-# Function Profiler & Call Graph Generator using Intel Pin
+# 🚀 Function Profiler & Call Graph Generator using Intel Pin

-A function-level profiler developed using Intel Pin Dynamic Binary Instrumentation (DBI) to analyze runtime program execution, collect instruction-level statistics, and generate graphical call graphs for performance analysis.
+A simple function-level profiler built using **Intel Pin Dynamic Binary Instrumentation (DBI)**.
+The profiler analyzes a program while it is running, counts the instructions executed by each function, tracks function calls, and generates a graphical call graph to help visualize the program's execution flow.

 ---

-## Project Overview
+## 📖 About the Project

-This project was developed as part of my Computer Architecture course to understand how runtime program profiling works using Intel Pin.
+This project was developed as part of my **Computer Architecture** course to understand how runtime profiling works using **Intel Pin**.

-The profiler dynamically instruments a target program during execution without modifying its source code.
-It records the number of instructions executed by each function, tracks caller-callee relationships, and generates both a profiling report and a graphical call graph.
-The project helped me explore dynamic binary instrumentation, function profiling, and software performance analysis.
+Instead of modifying the source code, Intel Pin instruments the executable while it is running.
+Using this approach, the profiler records:

+- Number of instructions executed by each function
+- Number of times each function is called
+- Caller → callee relationships
+- Performance hotspots based on instruction count

+Finally, it generates both a detailed profiling report (`funccount.out`) and a graphical call graph (`callgraph.png`) for easy analysis.

 ---

-## Features
+## ✨ Features

-- Dynamic function instrumentation using Intel Pin
+- Dynamic runtime instrumentation using Intel Pin
 - Function-wise instruction counting
 - Function call counting
 - Caller–callee relationship tracking
-- Graphviz-based call graph generation
+- Automatic call graph generation using Graphviz
-- Performance hotspot identification
+- Identifies performance hotspots
-- Profiling report similar to GNU gprof
+- Generates a profiler report similar to GNU gprof

 ---

-## Technologies Used
+## 🛠️ Technologies Used

 - **Language:** C++
 - **Framework:** Intel Pin
 - **Visualization:** Graphviz
 - **Compiler:** GCC
-- **Operating System:** Ubuntu (WSL)
+- **Platform:** Ubuntu (WSL)

 ---

-## How It Works
+## ⚙️ How It Works

 ```text
 Target Program